eficode-academy/ca-project/README.md

   - See `github_issues.py` for the issues to create
   - To run the Python script, edit `github_issues.py` with your own GitHub account name
   - Then set an environment variable called `GITHUB_PASSWORD` e.g. `export GITHUB_PASSWORD=yourSuperSecretPassword`
-- Make sure you have a Waffle project for your GitHub repository

 Python hints for the issues script:
 - Linux: